dotnet/AspNetCore.Docs/aspnet/config-builder.md

 `stripPrefix`: boolean, defaults to `false`.

-The preceding XML markup separates app settings from connection strings but requires all the keys to use the specified prefix.
+The preceding XML markup separates app settings from connection strings but requires all the keys in the *web.config* file to use the specified prefix.
 For example, the prefix `AppSetting` must be added to the `ServiceID` key ("AppSetting_ServiceID").
 With `stripPrefix`, the prefix is not used in the *web.config* file.
 The prefix is required in the configuration builder source (for example, in the environment.)
 We anticipate most developers will use `stripPrefix`.

 Applications typically strip off the prefix.
 The following *web.config* strips the prefix: